frankaemika/docs/source/troubleshooting.rst

  * All source code is compiled with optimizations (``-DCMAKE_BUILD_TYPE=Release``).
 If you installed ``libfranka`` and ``franka_ros`` from the ROS repositories, this is already the case for these projects.
 However, your own source code needs to be compiled with optimizations as well.
+ * Connect your PC directly to Control, without using any intermediate switches.
+The :ref:`network setup instructions <setting-up-the-network>` describe how to do this.
  * Verify your network connection by executing the `network bandwidth, delay and jitter test`_.
  * ``franka::Robot`` is instantiated with ``RealtimeConfig::kEnforce``.
 This is the default if no ``RealtimeConfig`` is explicitly specified in the constructor.